Berkeley-MDes/tdf-fa23-liamhatakenaka/README.md

 # Liam Hatakenaka Weekly Report
 ## Technology Design Foundations - Fall 2023

+### Report 6 - Week of 10/5/2023

+### _Reflections_

+This week we were placed into our groups for - and slowly building up to the beginning of work for - project 2!
+I was assigned to the "breaking language barriers" group, which I am very excited about.
+Our general prompt/problem statement outlined how oftentimes, those travelling internationally feel embarrassed or at risk when they are openly trying to interpret or translate a foregin language - whether it be with a dictionary, phone, or headphones.
+We essentially are trying to find a solution to this, creating a device that will quickly, easily, and discretely translate languages for the adventurous tourist.

+At first, we narrowed our scope to that of the prompt.
+We were thinking almost solely within the bounds of a device that took in information via a microphone, used the Photon to translate, then relayed the translated words to the user via and OLED display or through headphones.
+This would be done by utilizing OpenAI's Whisper voice to text platform.

+However, we started to rethink the boundaries of our device.
+To allow for greater accessibility and discreteness, we started to consider ideas that were more wearable than our current device idea.
+After throwing around several ideas, we landed on a pair of sunglasses.

 ### Report 5 - Week of 9/28/2023

 ### _Reflections_